Our China process server will handle everything for you efficiently and timely with cost effective results.

-Most countries require the documents to be translated into the official language of the nation where they are to be served (in this case, Mandarin Chinese).
-The Hague Service Convention requires translation.
+China requires that the documents to be translated into the official language (in this case, Mandarin Chinese).
+The Hague Service Convention also requires translation.
 We offer translation services at rates quoted below.

 If you have questions, call us at 800-417-7623 or email to firstname.lastname@example.org

 $0.38 per word (proper nouns not translated)

 Click on the following button to compare our services and pricing to that of our top three competitors!

 DECLARATIONS: Our process server in China will provide status of service upon request for an additional charge.
 We subscribe to the U.S. Department of State weekly up-dates on international service of process and the Central Intelligence Agency briefings on social conditions abroad and monitor problems in nations that might affect the completion of the service.
 Estimated time for completion of service is subject to change depending on current conditions.